Track: Safety and Security

 Level of Learning: Doer

-Monterey reached out to the Alliance’s Within Our Reach Office and APHSA for advice in transforming their human services systems.
-Using the recommendations from the National Commission to Eliminate Child Abuse and Neglect Deaths, a sponsorship team engaged with Monterey to develop a roadmap to child well-being.
-This team included representatives from APHSA, the Alliance, NAPCWA, foundations, state and community members.
-An assessment was completed, and the community began planning their transformation using the human services value curve as a foundation.
-They have since developed a multi-prong road map of very concrete and doable strategies that are within their reach.
+Therefore, a more meaningful system improvement process would strengthen the overall public and community-based systems.
+The county reached out to the Alliance for Strong Families and Communities’ Within Our Reach Office and the American Public Human Services Association for advice in transforming their human services systems.
+Using the recommendations from the National Commission to Eliminate Child Abuse and Neglect Deaths, a sponsorship team engaged with the county to develop a roadmap to child well-being.
+An assessment was completed, and the community has developed a multi-prong roadmap of very concrete and doable strategies that are within reach.

 - Be able to describe the characteristics of a 21st-century child welfare system built within a public health framework